jimthedev/esbox/README.md

-# 🎬 esbox
+# 📦 esbox

 [![NPM version][npm-image]][npm-url] [![Linux Build Status][travis-image]][travis-url] [![Windows Build Status][appveyor-image]][appveyor-url] [![Dependency Status][depstat-image]][depstat-url]

-#### ES2016 in a box™
+#### ES.next in a box™

-Zero-configuration REPL for experimenting with ES2016 JavaScript.
+Zero-config REPL for experimenting with next-generation JavaScript.

 It automatically compiles and re-runs your script every time you save.
 Think  of it as a JSBin-like setup for your local editor and terminal – with full access to Node APIs and modules.

 ![demo-gif]

-As well as for experimenting, esbox may be useful in situations like workshops and screencasts – it makes it easy to do live code demos in ES2016 without getting bogged down in build systems.
+As well as for experimenting, esbox may be useful in situations like workshops and screencasts – it makes it easy to do live code demos in ES2016 and beyond, without getting bogged down in build systems.

 ## Install